 - (c) OPGEE.
-The OPGEE model is used to generate carbon intensities for crude oil used in the production of ultra-low sulfur diesel (ULSD) and California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB). - (d) Accounting for Land Use Change. - (d)(1) The Executive Officer calculatesd LUC effects for certain region-specific crop-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
-LUC values for six region/feedstock/finished biofuel-fuel combinations are provided in Table 6 below.
-The Executive Officer may use the same modeling framework to assess LUC values for other fuel or feedstock combinations, not currently found in Table 6, as part of processing a pathway application.
-Alternatively, the The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a fuel or region/feedstock/fuel combination not currently listed in Table 6, based on empirical LUC, crop yields, and emissions factors. - (2) The Executive Officer may determine that no value in Table 6 is conservatively representative of a particular region/feedstock/fuel combination and assign a more conservative LUC value.
+The OPGEE model is used to generate carbon intensities for crude oil used in the production of ultra-low sulfur diesel (ULSD) and California Reformulated Gasoline Blendstock for Oxygenate Blending (CARBOB). - (d) Accounting for Land Use Change. - (1) The Executive Officer calculated LUC effects for certain region-specific crop-based biofuels using the GTAP model (modified to include agricultural data and termed GTAP-BIO) and the AEZ-EF model.
+LUC values for six region/feedstock/fuel combinations are provided in Table 6 below.
+The Executive Officer may require a fuel pathway applicant to use one of the values in Table 6, if the Executive Officer deems that value appropriate to use for a region/feedstock/fuel combination not currently listed in Table 6, based on empirical LUC, crop yields, and emissions factors. - (2) The Executive Officer may determine that no value in Table 6 is conservatively representative of a particular region/feedstock/fuel combination and assign a more conservative LUC value.
 Such determination must be based on the best available empirical data, including but not limited to satellite-based remote sensing data for land cover monitoring, crop yields, and emission factors from the AEZ-EF model or carbon stock datasets.
-For feedstocks not listed in Table 6, the Executive Officer may determine and assign an appropriate LUC value based on empirical land cover data, crop yields, and emission factors.
+For feedstocks not listed in Table 6, the Executive Officer may determine and assign an appropriate LUC value based on empirical land cover data, crop-yields, and emission factors.